 The archaeological park of Kato Paphos has been a UNESCO heritage site since 1980.
 It has various fascinating sites and monuments dating back to the 4th century BC.

-The Park is located just beyond Paphos harbour and is open all year round.
+The Park is located just beyond Paphos harbor and is open all year round.
 Entry to the Park is €4.50, (with an additional €2.50 for the Tomb of Kings).
+Don’t miss it, this is one of the best things to do in Paphos by far.

 19. Aphrodite’s Rock